As with any type of invasive surgery, scars after a tummy tuck are inevitable. Where there are incisions, there will always be tummy tuck scars.

 Are you considering a tummy tuck but aren’t sure if it’s the right move for you?

 Dr. Raja Mohan and his staff work hard to ensure that all patients feel comfortable and welcome at his practice.
-Whether you simply want more information about tummy tucks or you’re sure you’d like to move forward with the procedure, Dr. Raj can answer all of your questions and concerns.
+Whether you simply want more information about tummy tucks, want to see tummy tuck scars before and after photos or you’re sure you’d like to move forward with the procedure, Dr. Raj can answer all of your questions and concerns.

 Schedule your consultation appointment today by giving our office a call.
 We look forward to hearing from you!